-We have a holy hour every Wednesday evening from 5:45pm to 6:45pm.
-Mass will follow.
-Please come and sit with the Lord!
+We have Adoration every Thursday afternoon from 4pm to 7pm.
+Please come and pray with the Lord!

 What is Holy Hour?